The 4 Best Ways To Receive Payments On Facebook Marketplace

 In conclusion

-I’d only accept Zelle or Venmo if I meet the buyer locally and exchange money for the product.
+I’d only accept cash in hand, Zelle, or Venmo if I met the buyer locally.

 But buyers can reverse payments on PayPal.

-And you can get scammed of your product.
+And you can get scammed out of your product.

 Lastly, if you’re selling locally, be careful where and how you meet to transact business.